 Your vision is your gateway to the world.
 Good vision lets you live an active and independent life, even in your advanced years.
 Regardless of your age, get your eyes checked regularly, and all the more frequently if you have a family history of AMD or other risk factors.

-To schedule your eye exam with Ray D. Williams, OD, contact Regional Eye Center in Americus today.
+To schedule your eye exam with our team of eye doctors, contact Regional Eye Center in Americus today.

 What percentage of the population has macular degeneration?